ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/active-and-passive/active-and-passive-mapping.md

 Save the [sex shapes](https://github.com/ternaustralia/dawe-rlp-spec/blob/main/shapes/vertebrate-fauna/vertebrate-fauna-active-and-passive-searching-protocol-shapes/sex/shapes.ttl) in a file named `sex-shapes.ttl` in the Turtle RDF format.

-Assuming you have a file named `data.ttl` in the Turtle RDF format and **it has observations for sex in Vertebrate fauna - Acitive and passive searching protocol**, run the following command to validate the data:
+Assuming you have a file named `data.ttl` in the Turtle RDF format and **it has observations for sex in Vertebrate fauna - Active and passive searching protocol**, run the following command to validate the data:

 ```bash
 pyshacl -s sex-shapes.ttl -m -i rdfs -a -j -f human data.ttl